Jiwoong-Kang/Startup/README.md

 - Backend listens for WebSocket connection : Done!
 - Frontend makes WebSocket connection : Done!
 - Data sent over WebSocket connection : Done!
 - WebSocket data displayed : Users can notice in realtime if new codes or feedbacks are updated.
-And if someone login, users can notice that too.